UNLOCK HISTORY!

 Wayne County History Museum is housed in the former Wayne County Jail and sheriff's residence, just a few blocks from downtown Lyons and the Erie Canal (Lock 57).

 The museum offers three floors of local history displays, a two-story carriage house, and thematic exhibitions.
-Visitors can also visit the historic jails onsite!
+Visitors can also meet the former Sheriff and step inside the old jail cells.

 As we celebrate our nation’s 250th anniversary, Wayne County Historical Society is also paying homage to the Civil War, which was pivotal to our region.
 The monument “True Valor” will be installed this summer in Central Park of Lyons, in honor of the thousands of boys and men from Wayne County who fought in the Civil War between 1861 and 1865.